osg-htc/docs/docs/data/update-oasis.md

 Requirements
 ------------

-To begin the process to distribute software on OASIS using the service hosted at the OSG GOC, you must:
+To begin the process to distribute software on OASIS using the service hosted by OSG Operations, you must:

 -   [Obtain a personal grid certificate](../security/user-certs), if you don't have one already.
 -   Register yourself in the OSG Information Management System (OIM) by sending an email to